-"The level in which data of the underlying market are used" means the total number of cases where submission rates were determined based on data of actual transactions executed on the same day or in the past, and cases where they were determined based on quotes.
+The level in which data of the underlying market are used" means the total number of cases where submission rates were determined based on data of actual transactions executed on the same day or in the past, and cases where they were determined based on quotes.
 In most cases, they were calculated based on quotes (Level 1-3) and in limited cases, based on actual transactions (Level 1-1).
-For details, see the URL provided in the preceding footnote inviting comments on the approach for reform, preparation period, and other related issues.
+For details, see the URL provided in the preceding footnote.